Alxaline/BraTS21/README.md

 # A complete pipeline for BraTS 2021: [RSNA-ASNR-MICCAI Brain Tumor Segmentation (BraTS) Challenge 2021 ](https://www.med.upenn.edu/cbica/brats2021/)

-This repository implement the solution of the 2021 edition of the BraTS challenge.
+This repository implement the solution of the 2021 edition of the BraTS challenge describe in our [paper][brats2021].

 If you face any problem, please feel free to open an issue.